Expect More, Achieve More

 If my child has already been identified as GT, are they automatically accepted into the GLA?

-No. While being identified as GT does satisfy one part of the enrollment qualifications, all students must have a history of positive attendance and behavior.
+No. While being identified as GT does satisfy one part of the enrollment qualifications.
 All students must complete the application process.

 If my child has been identified as GT, do they have to attend the GLA?